programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-20.png" alt="Visualization of a student paper paragraph with named entities labeled and color-coded based on entity type." caption="Figure 20: Visualization of one paper with named entity tags" %}

 If you'd like to review the output of this code as raw `.html`, you can download it [here](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy-20.html).
 Named entity recognition enables researchers to take a closer look at the "real-world objects" that are present in their texts.
 The rendering allows for close-reading of these entities in context, their distinctions helpfully color-coded.
-In addition to studying named entities that spaCy automatically recognizees, you can use a training dataset to update the categories or create a new entity category, as in [this example](https://www.machinelearningplus.com/nlp/training-custom-ner-model-in-spacy/).
+In addition to studying named entities that spaCy automatically recognizes, you can use a training Dataset to update the categories or create a new entity category, as in [this example](https://www.machinelearningplus.com/nlp/training-custom-ner-model-in-spacy/).

 # Analysis of Linguistic Annotations
 Why are spaCy's linguistic annotations useful to researchers?
 Below are two examples of how researchers can use data about the MICUSP corpus, produced through spaCy, to draw conclusions about discipline and genre conventions in student academic writing.